“The state of being not or no longer needed or useful” (dictionary.com)

 “John stared at the darkness outside, unsure of the shifting shadows peering at him.
 A strange blackness glared back, distorting his reflection in the window, leaving him with the feeling of being watched.”

 Now take a moment to check over this passage.
 Does anything stand out?
 What about the verbs that are used?
 “Stared, peering, glared, watched.”
-What do these words/verbs have in common?
+What do these verbs have in common?
 They all mean to look at something.
 Right?
 Right.
-The writer of the passage was just using a variety of words that essentially mean the same thing.
+The author of the passage was just using a variety of words that essentially mean the same thing.
 Now that the verbs or actions are known to you, do they not stand out?
 Now check out the same passage but “cleaned up.”

 “John stared at the darkness outside, unsure of the shifting shadows in the corner of his eye.
 A strange blackness pressed against the windowpane, distorting his reflection and leaving him with the feeling of being watched.”